teticio/python-envy/README.md

 ## [0.1.4]

-- Removed setting to enable / disable as use can enable extension globally or for workspace.
+- Removed setting to enable / disable as user can enable extension globally or for workspace.